315+ Telescopes Ranked

 Under $300

-• The Zhumell Z100 and Orion SkyScanner 100mm have less aperture than the 127EQ, but thanks to the ridiculously poor design of the 127EQ they of course easily best it in image quality.
-These telescopes – as with all others we recommend both feature parabolic primary mirrors with no internal corrector lenses, and quality accessories and mounts.
+• The Zhumell Z100 and Orion SkyScanner 100mm have less aperture than the 127EQ, but thanks to the ridiculously poor design of the 127EQ, they of course easily outperform it in image quality.
+These telescopes, as with all others we recommend, both feature parabolic primary mirrors with no internal corrector lenses and quality accessories and mounts.

-• The Zhumell Z114 and Orion StarBlast 4.5 Astro are both even better than the smaller 100mm tabletop scopes we also recommend, with the same great optics, accessories, and easy-to-use mounts.
+• The Zhumell Z114 and Orion StarBlast 4.5 Astro are both even better than the smaller 100mm tabletop scopes mentioned above, with the same great optics, accessories, and easy-to-use mounts.
 They are night and day compared to the awful experience of the 127EQ.

 For other telescope recommendations, read our article on ‘Best Telescopes’ or view our Telescope Ranking page.